bperin/square/readme.md

 ```

 Thre is currently one fragment implementing the data from the endpoint howevever we're using a shared view model approach as it is easily extendable to other fragments
 and activities.
-Ie list- > detail view.
+Ie list -> detail view.

 UI is not totally standard the list items are unique.

 I generally built this with phone in mind instead of tablet without knowing context of what the extension would be.
 If it's an app more for a merchant tablet might be better,
 at the same time not everyone uses tables and you can achieve just as much on a regular device, either way its extendable to any form factor.

 Testing is limited to Unit testing for now, mocking servers and integration testing would take more time but definitely necessary.

+What I tried to keep in mind is just the overall struct of not having a slow boot, the Activities and Views as "dumb" business logic is mostly in the view models but much can be offloaded into the repo layer as well.
+Also it looks nice :)